stanichor/stanichor.github.io/_posts/2025-10-11-one-level-higher.md

   - 27% of players guessed below the mean, 12% were in between Levels 0 and 1, 12% were in between Levels 1 and 2, and 0% were in between Levels 2 and 3.
 It was not possible for guesses to be above Level 3.

-Since there are multiple rounds per experiment session, we can see the mean/median level changes as the game repeats.
+Since there are multiple rounds per experiment session, we can how see the mean/median level changes as the game repeats.

 <div style="text-align: center;">